 Moonlight becomes you; it goes with your lair

 THE LAST WEREWOLF, written by British author, Glen Duncan, was published in 2011.
-THE LAST WEREWOLF is the eighth novel for Duncan and a sequel, TALLULAH RISING is due this year, 2012.
-As might be expected, Marlowe, the protagonist of THE LAST WEREWOLF, is a werewolf–“the last werewolf ” he informs the reader in a first person narration.
+THE LAST WEREWOLF is the eighth novel for Duncan and a sequel, TALLULAH RISING followed in 2012.
+As might be expected, Marlowe, the protagonist of THE LAST WEREWOLF, is a werewolf–“the last werewolf ” he informs the reader in the first person narrative.
 The opening sentence announces that second to the last werewolf (“The Berliner”) just bit the dust courtesy of Grainer, a “Hunter.”
 Grainer, a man with small hard eyes who has Native American ancestors works with WOCOP, an organization that keeps track of supernatural shenanigans, including vampires (down to fifty “families’) and werewolves–down now, to only Marlowe.
 Marlowe killed and ate Grainer’s father, so it’s not just business; it’s personal.
 Marlowe is funny, literate and when it comes to the low down on the lupines and the vamps, very informative.
 Even though, by his own admission Marlowe has killed, eviscerated, intentionally delighting in the terror he causes before he chows down on his victims (over two thousand and counting) Marlowe is shaken by the news that Grainer beheaded “The Berliner” rather than just shooting him with a silver bullet.
 Why so squeamish?

 I wished I liked Marlowe and cared whether or not he lives to feed under another full moon.
 I don’t.